What Is Domain Squatting?

 • Contact whoever owns the domain

-A more detailed explanation for this process can be found here.
+A more detailed explanation of this process can be found here.

 Final Remarks